glippi/lognroll-vim/README.md

 :warning: Pay attention to position the cursor inside the brackets of the function call, anywhere inside the brackets, but inside the brackets, as the relative vim mapping is `yi(`, that yanks everything inside the brackets.

-## Is it possible to overwrite default mappings?
+## It's possible to overwrite default mappings?
 Yes.

 The following is the table of the available `<Plug>` command: